davmz/heic-converter/README.md

 - Auto-saves to a `converted_images/` folder
 - Runs directly in terminal
 - Clean and beginner-friendly Python code
+- Creates a copy of the converted image

 ## 🚀 Getting Started